-CPA UK will conduct an Election Assessment Mission (EAM) observing the UK General Election on Thursday 8 June 2017.
-The EAM will observe the election day procedures and meet with candidates, returning officers, electoral officials and staff, civil society groups and other relevant stakeholders across eight constituencies during the period 3-8 June 2017.
+CPA UK conducted an Election Assessment Mission (EAM) to observe the UK General Election on Thursday 8 June 2017.
+The EAM observed the election day procedures and met with candidates, returning officers, electoral officials and staff, civil society groups and other relevant stakeholders across eight constituencies during the period 3-8 June 2017.

-The EAM will be composed of parliamentarians and election officials from across the Commonwealth.
+The EAM was composed of 32 parliamentarians and election officials from across the Commonwealth.

 A genuine, democratic election is a critical element of the democratic process that provides voters with an informed choice between political alternatives.
 It must take place in an environment of political pluralism, respect for human rights and fundamental freedoms, adherence to the rule of law, a level-playing field for political contestants, public confidence in the process, transparency and accountability.
 A genuine democratic election also provides individuals and groups with the opportunity to express their political voice in competition with their opponents without resort to violence and enables the peaceful transfer of political power.

 Credible election observation involves a comprehensive, independent and impartial assessment of an electoral process to evaluate the extent to which it complies with international obligations, commitments and standards for democratic elections.
 Through this, election observation can promote transparency and accountability, deter fraud and enhance public confidence and participation in the electoral process.
 This in turn can strengthen democratic institutions and reduce the potential for election-related violence, contributing to ensuring peace and stability.